Do you want to learn why Database backups are different from file backups? Click HERE to find out.

 This will move the volume back into the scratch category

-Expire Inventory deletes unwanted backups from the TSM catalog and marks the backups on tape as expired.
+Expire Inventory deletes unwanted backups from the IBM Spectrum Protect catalog and marks the backups on tape as expired.
 Its best to run expire inventory daily.
 Once the data is expired, then reclamation can release partly used tapes.
 To do this, schedule the following command

-Its best to do run expire inventory at a time when no, or few backups are running, as it waits when it hits a filespace that is being backed up, and will hold onto the recovery log, which can cause the log to fill up.
+Its best to run expire inventory at a time when no, or few backups are running, as it waits when it hits a filespace that is being backed up.
+This will hold onto the recovery log, which can cause the log to fill up.
 You also want to avoid running EXPIRE INVENTORY alongside your IBM Spectrum Protect database backups.
 For this reason, we recommend running EXPIRE INVENTORY as part of your IBM Spectrum Protect Server housekeeping scripts, rather that using the EXPINTERVAL option, which runs EXPIRE INVENTORY automatically every few minutes.

 EXPIRE INVENTORY has two undocumented and unsupported parameters, BEGINNODEID=nn and ENDNODEID=nn where nn are decimal node numbers.
 These can be used to limit the amount of work the process does but please note, these parameters are UNSUPPORTED, you use them at your own risk.